How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 The thing is, I can’t give you a cut and dry answer.

 The nature of your business matters.
-So does the audience that you wish to target.
+So does the audience you wish to target.

 What I will do instead is give you a method for figuring this out for yourself.